RELOCATING TO WINNIPEG

 The long days, the stress and pressure, and the travel itself can wear you down during a HHT, but basic self-care helps.
 Build some downtime and some fun into your schedule, drink lots of water, eat as well as you can, sneak in some exercise and fresh air and try to enjoy the ride!
 Your realtor loves making suggestions for entertainment, meals, exercise options, or anything else that will make the trip more enjoyable for you so don’t hesitate to ask for our recommendations.

-Step 8: Offer accepted!
+Step 8: Offer Accepted!

 You may or may not still be in Winnipeg when your offer is accepted.
 If your offer is subject to inspection, your realtor can attend the inspection on your behalf but if you are still here then of course you can attend in person.